 Here the term support means gifts, grants, contributions, membership fees, the value of services or facilities furnished by a governmental unit without charge, net income from unrelated business activities, and gross receipts from admissions, sales of merchandise, performance of services, or providing facilities in any activity that if not an unrelated trade or business.

-Knowing these facts, you may still want to start a nonprofit private foundation for an honest reason rather than making tax-free jobs for your family business, and you don’t qualify as a 501c3 public charity because of the source of the organization’s income.
-Well this website can help you with that.
+Knowing these facts, you may still want to start a private foundation for an honest reason rather than making tax-free jobs for your family business, and you don't qualify as a 501c3 501(c)(3) public charity because of the source of the organization's income.
 The process of starting a private foundation is exactly the same as a public charity.

-However, if you’re torn between a private foundation and private operating foundation type of organizations, you most likely qualify as a public charity and you should organize as such.
+If you're torn between choosing a private foundation and private operating foundation as the type of your organizations, you most likely qualify as a public charity and you should organize as such.

 - The corporation will distribute its income for each tax year at a time and in a manner as not to become subject to the tax on undistributed income imposed by section 4942 of the Internal Revenue Code, or the corresponding section of any future federal tax code.